bbk-pij-2012-20/JavaExercises/README.md

 JavaExercises
 =============

-Java Exercises Birkbeck College MSc 2012-2014

-A series of practical Java coding exercises undertaken as part of a conversion masters in
-Computer Science at Birkbeck College London.
+These are series of coding tasks I undertook as part of the 'Programming in Java' module run by Dr Santos and Dr Keith L Mannock and Sokratis Karkalas at Birkbeck College London.
+The questions were put together by Dr Santos.

+They constitute more than 200 hours of coding/learning time.

-This module was designed to train a complete beginner (undergraduate student) to become proficiently skilled in the Java programming language through a series of exercises that constitute at least 100 hours of practical effort.
+They are sufficient to help train a complete beginner (undergraduate student) into a Java programmer of a very good standard.

+The 'Programming in Java' module represented an important part of the Computer Science conversion masters at Birkbeck, along with Object-Oriented Design & Programming, Fundamentals of Computing, Data & Knowledge Management, Information Systems, Internet & Web Technologies and Computer Systems.